 - Market Participants will be provided with regular 2 hourly (rolling) forecasts of the Balancing price and also their expected Balancing quantity to help them to make informed bids and offers, and prepare for any likely dispatch.
-Forecasts will extend over the period for which Balancing submissions apply i.e. forecasts issued today before initial bids and offers for the following trading are due (say prior to 5pm) will cover trading intervals out to 8am tomorrow.
+Forecasts will extend over the period for which Balancing submissions apply- i.e. forecasts issued today before initial bids and offers for the following trading are due (say prior to 54pm) will cover trading intervals out to 8am tomorrow.
 Forecasts issued after that time, will cover trading intervals out to 8am the day after.
-These future trading intervals are referred to as the Balancing Horizon. - The forecasts are especially important in relation to Market Participants decisions about commitment, de-commitment and management of constrained fuel supplies etc and resubmissions to give effect to these decisions. - It is proposed that the following forecasts will be provided at regular intervals leading into gate closure: - Expected system generation requirement (to all Market Participants); - Expected overall Balancing quantity (to all Market Participants); - Expected overall wind/non-scheduled load (to all Market Participants) - o Expected Balancing price (to all Market Participants);
+These future trading intervals are referred to as the Balancing Horizon. - The forecasts are especially important in relation to Market Participants decisions about commitment, de-commitment and management of constrained fuel supplies etc and resubmissions to give effect to these decisions. - It is proposed that the following forecasts will be provided at regular intervals leading into gate closure: - Expected system generation requirement (to all Market Participants); - Expected overall Balancing quantity (to all Market Participants); - Expected overall wind/non-scheduled load and curtailment (to all Market Participants) - Expected Balancing price (to all Market Participants); - Expected Bbalancing price if total generation requirements are +/- 1% from forecast; and - Expected Facility Balancing quantities (to relevant Market Participant only) including identification of any security constrained requirements. - From the Mmarket BMO and forecast total generation requirements, taking account of forecast unscheduled generation, a market forecasting model will determine expected dispatch quantities for facilities (IPP and Verve standalone) and Verve's portfolio and expected Balancing prices. - The initial forecasts for a trading day will effectively be a system generation schedule covering the rest of the current trading day out to the end of the following trading day i.e. the Balancing Horizon.
+System Management will review this information and advise the

-- o Anonymous BMO - Expected Facility Balancing quantities (to relevant Market Participant only) including identification of any security constrained requirements. - From the Market BMO and forecast total generation requirements, taking account of forecast unscheduled generation, a market forecasting model will determine expected dispatch quantities for facilities (IPP and Verve Stand Alone) and Verve's portfolio and expected Balancing prices. - The initial forecasts for a trading day will effectively be a system generation schedule covering the rest of the current trading day out to the end of the following trading day i.e. the Balancing Horizon.
-System Management will review this information and advise the IMO of any constraints that need to be applied to generation within the schedule (for example due to a local transmission outage/constraint).
-The IMO will issue market advisories detailing this information when subsequent forecasts are issued. - System Management will use forecast dispatch quantities for Verve's PSC and IPPs (Resource Plans +/- expected dispatch of Balancing offers/ bids) in preparing and updating the Verve dispatch plan. - The above procedure will continue to be carried out each time a Balancing Submission is updated by an IPP (or Verve PSC updates are allowed) with new forecasts being provided to market at regular intervals.
+IMO of any constraints that need to be applied to generation within the schedule (for example due to a local transmission outage/-constraint).
+The IMO will incorporate-issue market advisories detailing this information intwhene subsequent forecasts are issued.

+- System Management will use forecast dispatch quantities for Verve's Portfolio Supply Curve PSC and IPPs (Resource Plans +/- expected dispatch of Balancing offers/ bids) in preparing and updating the Verve dispatch plan. - The above procedure will continue to be carried out each time a bid/offer is updated by an IPP (or Verve Portfolio Supply Curve PSC updates are allowed) with new forecasts being provided to market at regular intervals.
 It may also be practical to re-issue forecasts whenever there is a change to input forecasts. - Forecasts will continue to be provided after gate closure so that IPPs can be prepared for any likely Dispatch Instructions which they might receive. - The adequacy of the forecasts will need to be reviewed after an initial period of time (it is proposed two years).
-This review will need to assess the accuracy and also the usefulness to Market Participants.
+This review will need to assess the accuracy and also the usefulness to Market Participants.Ps.